 Since the financial crisis, banking assets have grown by 25%.
 During that same period, nominal GDP (including inflation) is up only 14%.
-As assets move out of other investment instruments and into the banking system, overall liquidity in instruments such as commercial declines.
+As assets move out of other investment instruments and into the banking system, overall liquidity in instruments such as commercial paper and money market funds declines.
 The underlying capital flows are well into the hundreds of billions of dollars and simply exacerbate the uncertainty to the economy.